aaghamohammadi/pysolorie/docs/getting_started.rst

     print(f"Optimal orientation: {result}")

 Calculating Direct Irradiation
 ------------------------------
-The ``calculate_direct_irradiation`` method calculates the total direct irradiation for a given solar panel orientation and day of the year.
+The ``calculate_direct_irradiation`` method calculates the total direct irradiation received by a solar panel for a specified tilt angle and day of the year.

 The ``climate_type`` can be one of the following: